Please read carefully as the procedure is different from Access Licence application

 - Any other laws: Information provided is only intended to be general guideline.
 You must perform due diligence with your local collaborator to comply with any other applicable written laws governing the export of the said material from Sabah to the importing countries including import permit (if applicable).

-IMPORTANT NOTE: The export consent is subject to other written laws governing the export of the said materials from Sabah to the importing countries.
+IMPORTANT NOTE: The transfer consent is subject to other written laws governing the transfer of the said materials from Sabah to the importing countries.

-- You must comply with other terms and conditions stated in your export licence.
+- You must comply with other terms and conditions stated in your transfer licence.

 Note: Should your application is not approved, you may appeal through SaBC within the period of 3 months beginning from the date you received the decision.